Mathesar/a500-simple-spi-drivers/README.md

 # a500-simple-spi-drivers
 SD-card and Ethernet drivers for the Amiga 500 Simple SPI controller.
-The code is based upon previous work by ([Niklas Ekstrom](https://github.com/niklasekstrom/amiga-par-to-spi-adapter)) and ([Mike Sterling](https://github.com/mikestir/k1208-drivers)).
-Thanks to their excellent work I was able to build these drivers.
+The code is based upon previous work by [Niklas Ekstrom](https://github.com/niklasekstrom/amiga-par-to-spi-adapter) and [Mike Sterling](https://github.com/mikestir/k1208-drivers).
+Without their excellent work I would have never started this project.

 ## How to compile and where to find the binaries
-All code is compiled using VBCC hosted on an actual Amiga 3000.
+All code was compiled using VBCC hosted on an actual Amiga 3000.
-Included are Amiga scripts (iconX) to call the compiler and build the code.
+Included are Amiga scripts to call the compiler and build the code.
 For compiling the network driver sana2.h is also needed.
 As this file is copyrighted I did not include it. sana2.h should be placed in the sspi-net drawer
 In the Amiga drawer you will find the Amiga binaries: 2 drivers and 2 test programs.
 ### sspisd.device
-This is the SD-card driver, goes to devs: on your Amiga
+This is the SD-card device driver, goes to devs: on your Amiga
 ### sspinet.device
-This is the ENC28J60 network driver, also go to devs: on your Amiga
+This is the SANA-II ENC28J60 network device driver, also go to devs: on your Amiga
 ### sd_test
 A simple console program to test the SD-card.
 It will read and dump sector 0 on the console.
 ### nic_test